-PPP Loan
+PPP Loans

-On April 15, 2020, The Tech entered into a promissory note (the Note) evidencing an unsecured loan in the amount of \$1,933,780 made to The Tech (the Loan) under the Paycheck Protection Program (the PPP).
+In April 2020, The Tech entered into a promissory note (the Note) evidencing an unsecured loan in the amount of \$1,933,780 made to The Tech (the Loan) under the Paycheck Protection Program (the PPP).
 The PPP was established under the Coronavirus Aid, Relief and Economic Security Act (the CARES Act) and is administered by the U.S. Small Business Administration (the SBA).
 The Loan to The Tech was made through Bank of America.
-Subject to the terms of the Note, the Loan bears interest at a fixed rate of one percent (1%) per annum, with the first 6 months of interest deferred.
+Subject to the terms of the Note, the Loan bears interest at a fixed rate of one percent (1%) per annum, with the first six months of interest deferred.
 Under the terms of the CARES Act, PPP loan recipients can apply for and be granted forgiveness for all or a portion of loans granted under the PPP, with such forgiveness to be determined, subject to limitations, based on the use of loan proceeds for payment of permitted and eligible payroll costs, mortgage interest, rent and utilities.
 Interest payable on the Note may be forgiven only if the SBA agrees to pay such interest on the forgiven principal amount of the Note.
-No assurance is provided that The Tech will obtain forgiveness of the Loan in whole or in part.
-The Tech will be obligated to repay any portion of the principal amount of the Note that is not forgiven, together with interest accrued and accruing thereon at the rate set forth above, until such unforgiven portion is paid in full.
-Accrued interest at June 30, 2020 was not material.
+In March 2021, The Tech received forgiveness by the SBA for the full amount of the note and accrued interest, which was reported as a gain on extinguishment of debt.